HerodotusDev/satellite/README.md

   - `OwnershipModule`: ERC173 ownership contract for the whole Diamond
 - `SatelliteCoreModule`: contains core logic for MMRs
 - `SharpFactsAggregatorModule`: contains logic for aggregating facts - off-chain proving
+- `L1FactsRegistryModule`: used for storage proofs on-chain based on headers from MMRs from SatelliteCoreModule

 - `ISatellite`: an interface joining all interfaces of the Satellite Diamond into one - to be used to interact with the Satellite Diamond